10 Effects of Narcissistic Parents and How to Deal

 FAQs

-2. What kind of children do narcissists raise?
+What kind of children do narcissists raise?

 Final takeaway

-While the generation is heading towards positive parenting, we also witness an ugly side of parenting.
+While the generation is heading toward positive parenting, we also witness an ugly side of parenting.
 Narcissism is a human trait and threat at the same time, and inheriting such attributes as parents can be detrimental in various spheres of family and society.

 It is a phenomenon that has been ignored for such a long time, but dealing with it efficiently should be the plan.
 Your children need better parenting, and their progress should not be affected at the cost of your obsessive and narcissistic attitudes and attributes.